Osso VR taps movie and game vets for cinema-quality surgical training

 Now Sabella — an expert on human and comparative anatomy — is working on VR projects with actual life and death consequences, “leaving no detail untouched.”
 Thanks to his work with the Osso VR team, the new training experience includes such convincing textures, shading, and modeling that doctors will be able to see everything from injuries to tools as they look close up in real life.
 It’s the first time medical VR will benefit from clinically accurate, emotionally compelling content developed by veterans of big-budget film and game studios.

 To that end, Osso has also recruited software developers and customer experience specialists from the gaming industry, including senior software engineer John Rittenhouse (formerly of VR/massively multiplayer game developer CCP Games), customer experience lead Conrad Spotts (formerly of Nintendo), and customer experience specialists from Big Fish Games, Google, and Microsoft.
-Polishing the interactive training experiences to AAA game levels of refinement could help further distinguish the company’s offerings from rivals.
+Polishing the interactive training experiences to AAA game levels of refinement could help further distinguish the company’s offerings from that of rivals.

-Osso’s prior platform is already in use at over 20 teaching hospitals and eight medical device companies, spread across 20 counties.
+Osso’s prior platform is already being used by over 20 teaching hospitals and eight medical device companies spread across 20 counties.
 The platform update is beginning to roll out now, and demos can be scheduled through the company’s website.